-8. Environment
+8. ENVIRONMENT

-- 8.1 Ferrexpo's operations will have a direct and indirect impact on the environment.
+- 8.1 Ferrexpo operations will have a direct and indirect impact on the environment.
 Our potential impact is complex and specific to the work that we do.
 We therefore seek to demonstrate environmental responsibility by identifying, assessing and controlling environmental risks and minimising our impact on the environment. - 8.2 We shall comply with all applicable laws, regulations and other requirements for environmental management.
-Where these requirements are less stringent than our own standards, we seek to exceed the statutory requirements wherever possible.
+Where these requirements are less stringent than our own standards, we seek to achieve known best practice where possible.

-9. Charitable contributions
+9. CHARITABLE CONTRIBUTIONS

 - 9.1 You are encouraged to be a good citizen and to support charitable projects.
 We believe that our charitable donations should support initiatives that build economic, social and cultural capacity and create a social and economic legacy. - 9.2 Our charitable principles show that we believe: - 9.2.1 In purposeful and targeted allocation of funds, monitoring their use and evaluation of the effectiveness of charitable projects; - 9.2.2 In a focus on long-term projects in the field of charity, to help solve the most pressing social problems impacting the broadest layers of the population and the most relevant priorities of the state in social policy; - 9.2.3 In the high importance of charitable and social initiatives for the development of the Ferrexpo corporate culture; and - 9.2.4 That charity and social responsibility are just as important for the company as the result of its economic activity. - 9.3 However, charitable donations must be subject to due diligence on the recipients following documented and transparent assessment procedures and form part of an overall strategy of the group's corporate social responsibility programme.
 Before making contributions, you must verify the recipients' reputation and status and satisfy yourself that the recipient is acting in good faith with charitable intent.
 You must be clear that the contribution will be used for charitable, and not improper, purposes.
 In the UK and other countries where charities are required to register with a regulator, the status of the charity should be verified with the regulator before any payments are made.
 Charitable contributions, once made, should be transparently recorded in Ferrexpo's financial records. - 9.4 There shall be verification of the outcomes of charitable donations to ensure that the intent of the donation has been achieved.
-Records of this verification shall be made available as required by the company audit functions.
+Records of this verification shall be made available as required by the company audit functions. - 9.5.
+The detailed procedure for authorising donations is set out in the Ferrexpo Group Donations Policy which must be followed by all employees when making a charitable donation.

-10. Political contributions
+10. POLITICAL CONTRIBUTIONS